-As good as the Windows app is, it has certain limitations.
-For one, It hasn’t been updated since Windows 7.
+As good as this Windows app is, it has certain limitations.
+For one, Windows Media Player hasn’t been updated since Windows 7.

 Another major weakness is that it is limited to which portable device it can sync to which is a dealbreaker to multiple device owners.

 Luckily, as mentioned above, we have alternatives to Windows Media Player that you can try.